Simulate population dynamics through time.

 Density-dependent parameter for the Beverton-Holt stock-recruitment relationship.
 The default value (

 Survival from hatch to outmigrant.
-If NULL (default) then simulated from a (log) normal distribution using mean and sd of
+For American shad, if NULL (default) then simulated from a (log) normal distribution using mean and sd of

 Numeric of length 1 representing proportional upstream passage through dams.